zvizvi/GitHub-Web-IDE/README.md

 * Clone in Cursor (locally)
 * Clone in Windsurf (locally)
 * Clone in Windsurf Next (locally)
+* Clone in Kiro (locally)

 ### What's changed?
+* v2.0.12
+  * Add Clone in Kiro option.
+  * Remove Sourcegraph option as it no longer works.
 * v2.0.11
   * Add Clone in Windsurf Next option.
   * Fix selectors for GitHub new design.